Anders44/F20-1015/Lectures/26/Lect-26.raw.md

 You can train a NN to walk!

-Principals:
+A few principals:

 1. A.I. takes the path of least resistance.
-2. A.I. dont understand the problem you are trying to solve.
+2. A.I. don't understand the problem you are trying to solve.
 3. The danger of AI is not that it's too smart but it's not smart enough.
+4. Limited data in = bazaar/weird results out.

 ## Police and Racism